stripe/stripe-commercetools-checkout-app/README.md

 - `MERCHANT_RETURN_URL`: Merchant return URL used on the [confirmPayment](https://docs.stripe.com/js/payment_intents/confirm_payment) return_url parameter.
 The Buy Now Pay Later payment methods will send the Stripe payment_intent in the URL; the Merchant will need to retrieve the payment intent and look for the metadata `ct_payment_id` to be added in the commercetools Checkout SDK `paymentReference`.
 - `STRIPE_SAVED_PAYMENT_METHODS_CONFIG`: Stripe allows you to configure the saved payment methods in the Payment Element, refer to [docs](https://docs.stripe.com/api/customer_sessions/object#customer_session_object-components-payment_element-features).
 This feature is disabled by default.
 To enable it, you need to add the expected customer session object.
 Default value is `{"payment_method_save":"disabled"}`
 - `STRIPE_COLLECT_SHIPPING_ADDRESS`: Stripe allows you to collect the shipping address in the Payment Element.
 If you want to collect the shipping address, you need to set this value to `never`.
 The default value is `auto`.
 More information can be found [here](https://docs.stripe.com/payments/payment-element/control-billing-details-collection).
+- `STRIPE_ENABLE_MULTI_OPERATIONS`: Opt-in feature flag to enable advanced multicapture and multirefund support.
+When set to `true`, enables processing of multiple partial captures and refunds on a single payment intent.
+Default value is `false`. **Important**: This feature requires multicapture to be enabled in your Stripe account settings.
+See [Multicapture Support](./processor/README.md#multicapture-support) and [Enhanced Refund Processing](./processor/README.md#enhanced-refund-processing) for implementation details.

 ## Development